amsievert/dndnotes/mdFiles/Planes/Arborea/The Seldo-Olympian War.md

 Following this retaliation, Seldoris troops made significant headway into occupying Olympia.
 This was the trend for most of the first two years.
 ### Year Three
 As the war raged on and the Seldoris troops continued their campaign into the heart of Olympia, occupation and death became the norm for many inhabitants of Olympia.
+Because of this, many more Olympians were willing to join the war effort on the frontlines.
+As Seldoris citizens grew complacent with the war, the Olympians rallied and grew stronger.
+With Seldoris forces spread thin across Olympia, the Olympians were able to use guerilla warfare tactics to slowly liberate many of their towns.

+At the same time, Harmonia was very occupied with the Dissension.
+The Olympians seized the opportunity and raised an army that successfully drove the Seldorians from their lands, and even managed to set